ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 ## position(haystack, needle)

-Search for the `needle` substring in the `haystack` string.
+Search for the substring `needle` in the string `haystack`.
 Returns the position (in bytes) of the found substring, starting from 1, or returns 0 if the substring was not found.

-For case-insensitive search use `positionCaseInsensitive` function.
+For a case-insensitive search, use the function `positionCaseInsensitive`.

 ## positionUTF8(haystack, needle)

 The same as `position`, but the position is returned in Unicode code points.
 Works under the assumption that the string contains a set of bytes representing a UTF-8 encoded text.
 If this assumption is not met, it returns some result (it doesn't throw an exception).

-For case-insensitive search use `positionCaseInsensitiveUTF8` function.
+For a case-insensitive search, use the function `positionCaseInsensitiveUTF8`.

 ## match(haystack, pattern)